spotinst/help/src/docs/elastigroup/tutorials/elastigroup-actions-menu/elastigroup-dashboard.md

 <img src="/elastigroup/_media/tutorials-elastigroup-dashboard-04.png" />

-## Reserved Instance Utilization
+## Commitment Plans

-In this graph, you can see data about your flexible and non-flexible reserved instances (RIs).
+In this graph, you can see data about your flexible and non-flexible reserved instances (RIs) and Savings Plans.

 - Flexible RIs: This graph provides insight into your NFU utilization per region.
 (NFUs are normalized factor units, available CPUs based on the AWS [instance size flexibility model](https://aws.amazon.com/blogs/aws/new-instance-size-flexibility-for-ec2-reserved-instances/).
 - Non-Flexible RIs: Number of your RIs in use or vacant per AWS market.
+- Savings Plans: Savings Plans utilization for EC2,Fargate and Lambda.

 <img src="/elastigroup/_media/tutorials-elastigroup-dashboard-05.png" />